ecesociety/style/README.md

 ## Fundementals

-The ECESOC design system takes inspiration from [Tachyons](https://tachyons.io/) with hopes of being lightwieight, functional, and 100% responsive.
+The ECESOC design system is based on [Tachyons](https://tachyons.io/) making it lightwieight, functional, and 100% responsive.

 ## Contributing